rpdelaney/l4d2-tourney-rules/rules.md

 the competition.

-If you wish to withdraw from the tournament, please notify one of the Tournament Directors by posting in `#general` or, if you prefer, by DMing fig newtons.
+If you wish to withdraw from the tournament, please notify one of the Tournament Directors by posting in `#discussion` or, if you prefer, by DMing fig newtons.
 (Yes, really.)

 If your team forfeits any match, you **must** post in `#results` and clearly request to be paired in the next round.
 If you do not, ***your team will be